-– Rhododendron ponticum (aka Azalea pontica) has alkaloids which are very poisonous to humans.
-Not for the bees.
-History tells us through Aristotle, Xenophon, Strabo, that in the first century, the Roman troops were poisoned with this type of honey, whey they were attacking the Heptakometes in Turkey.
-They became delirious and nauseous and easy to be defeated.
+History tells us through Aristotle, Xenophon, Strabo, that in the first century, the Roman troops were poisoned with this type of honey, while they were attacking the Heptakometes in Turkey.
+They became delirious, nauseous, and easy to defeat.

-– Andromeda flowers, pieris japonica or lily of the valley shrubs contains andromedagrayanotoxins, which is very toxic, it paralyzes the limbs, the diaphragm and death comes instantly.
+–Â Andromeda flowers, pieris japonica, or lily of the valley shrubs, contain grayanotoxins, which are very toxic and paralyze the limbs and diaphragm, and death comes instantly.

-Kalmia_Latifolia 2– Kalmia latifolia, aka calico bush, mountain llaurel, spoon-wood, ivybush, sheep laurel, lambkill, clamoun, a beautiful evergreen shrub found in eastern United States, which is also the state flower of Connecticut and Pennsylvania, includes grayanotoxin and arbutin, toxic to animals like horses, goats, cattle, deer, monkeys and humans.
-The ingestion causes gastrointestinal irritations, hemorrhage and death.
+–Â Kalmia latifolia, aka calico bush, mountain llaurel, spoon-wood, ivybush, sheep laurel, lambkill, clamoun, a beautiful evergreen shrub found in eastern United States, that is also the state flower of Connecticut and Pennsylvania, includes grayanotoxin and arbutin, which are toxic to animals like horses, goats, cattle, deer, monkeys, and humans.

-Wharangi bush– Wharangi bush, melicope ternate, from New Zealand, also produces fatal toxins.
+– Wharangi bush, melicope ternate, from New Zealand, also produces fatal toxins.
 Bees gather honeydew produced by the vine hopper insects, which are feeding on those tutu plants.
 This introduces the poison tutin into honey.
 But since December 2001, the beekeepers have reduced the risk of producing toxic honey, by closely monitoring tutu, hopper, and foraging conditions.
 To reduce the risk of tutin poisoning, people should not eat honey taken from the risk areas of New Zealand.

 -Datura plants in Mexico and Hungary